Active Flag

 Our PE equipment and resources are clearly labelled, well organised and accessible in our P.E Equipment Storage steel container.
 Every class is also supplied with its own sports equipment for break times.

-A PDST P.E Advisor will visit our school in Term 1 2023/2024 to provide in-school teacher professional development for the fundamental movement skills.
-We look forward to the modelled lessons and the follow-up discussion in our Croke Park session after school.
-This visit will build on similar P.E. support visits’ during 2029/2020.
+An Oide P.E Advisor visited our school in Term 1 2023/2024 to provide in-school teacher professional development for the fundamental movement skills.
+The pupils and teachers enjoyed modelled lessons.
+The follow-up discussion in our Croke Park session after school gave staff an opportunity to learn more from the Oide advisor.

 All teachers work together to strengthen their delivery of a different PE strand every year.
 This is promoted through whole school activities like Feel Good Friday where teachers work in class pairings to lead movement break sessions in which a specific Strand and related FMS is practiced e.g. Athletics>> Running.

-Throughout 2023/2024 external coaches will also support class teachers with Gymnastics (all classes) and Gaelic Football & Tennis (Infants to 2nd) for six week blocks.
+Throughout 2023/2024 external coaches supported class teachers with Gymnastics (all classes) and Gaelic Football & Tennis (Infants to 2nd) for six week blocks.

-We look forward to conducting an online Active School Flag survey with pupils from 3rd to 6th class in May 2024 .
-The survey findings should affirm the work that will be done during the year and highlight some things to consider for P.E. classes as we plan for 2024-2025.
+We conducted an online Active School Flag survey with pupils from 3rd to 6th class in April 2024.
+The survey findings affirmed the work going on through the year and highlight some things to consider for P.E. classes as we plan for 2024-2025.

 Physical Activity